Overview

 The Problem

-Cross-border e-commerce at the SKU level is repetitive and data-intensive work: product categorization, keyword optimization, pricing research, inventory planning, and listing creation — all manually, across multiple marketplaces, for hundreds of products.
-At 1,000+ SKUs, this was operationally untenable.
+Cross-border e-commerce at the SKU level is repetitive and data-intensive.
+Product classification, keyword optimization, pricing research, competitor checks, listing creation - done by hand, across four marketplaces, for over a thousand products.
+At that volume it was operationally untenable, and it scaled linearly with headcount instead of with the catalog.

 Data & Inputs